hyrious/LuaForWindows/README.md

 Ok.
 ```

-Then there will be `lua\` in this folder, which contains:
+Then there will be `lua/` in this folder, which contains:

 ```
 bin:
-    lua luac
+    lua luac lua*.dll
 include:
     lua.h luaconf.h lualib.h lauxlib.h lua.hpp
 lib: